 "We provide a carefully gathered and constantly updated database of cold email contacts.
 We also pay attention to email address relevancy and constantly expand our list, allowing email marketers and sales reps to find the most promising leads, choosing them from 50 million B2B business emails and 7 million companies."

-After your email list is ready, you can get started with warming your email up.
+After your email list is ready, you can start warming your email up.
 The essence of this tactic is to accurately send several emails per day (up to 100) and check a deliverability rate.
 Experts agree that it takes 8-12 weeks to build a good email reputation and send more letters.

 At the stage of warming your mail up, be very careful with your letter's content to avoid spam filters and have a bounce rate of 5% or lower.
 There are also reliable services for email warm-up, for example, Lemlist.